oznogon/gattaibushido-public/rules/04_advanced_play.md

 When you earn an Evolution, you get to spend it to unlock a new character enhancement.
 These advancements progress in a repeating three-step cycle:

-**Your First and Second Evolutions** allow you to level-up any one Tech within your three power categories (Color, Weapon, and Robo).
+**Your First and Second Evolutions** allow you to level-up any one Tech within your three power categories (Chroma, Weapon, and Robo).
 You can increase the level of one ability you already have, or instead unlock the first level of a Tech you don't have yet.
-You must choose from those Techs available to your chosen Color, Weapon, and Robo, and cannot choose from others.
+You must choose from those Techs available to your chosen Chroma, Weapon, and Robo, and cannot choose from others.
 Your Playbooks have the basics all ready for you to choose from.

 There is one other major restriction in play here: you cannot evolve the same category back to back.
-So if your previous level-up was within your Color Techs, for example, then for your next level-up you must instead choose within your Weapon or Robo techs.
+So if your previous level-up was within your Chroma Techs, for example, then for your next level-up you must instead choose within your Weapon or Robo techs.

 **Your Third Evolution** allows you to choose a new descriptive adjective to describe yourself based on your portrayal in the story thus far.
 Along with this adjective comes a +1 increase to any one of your six core stats - which in turn also increases its associated Commitment's balance maximum.
 This increase must narratively fit the nature of the chosen adjective.
 Talk to your team for suggestions, as they just may know your Pilot better than you do!
 Additionally, at this time you may *choose* to shift a single point within all three of your Commitments, based on your shifting motivations and goals from current play.